paralhama/sm-fistful-of-zombies-paralhama-version/README.md

 ---
 # Important Notice!
 ### For this plugin to work properly, players need to have a specific configuration to enable the automatic download of custom files.
-To achieve this, you can use the [fof-enable-custom-files](https://github.com/paralhama/fof-enable-custom-files) plugin developed by me! :)
+### To achieve this, you can use the [fof-enable-custom-files](https://github.com/paralhama/fof-enable-custom-files) plugin developed by me! :)
+With the plugin above, all custom file download configurations will be done automatically for the players.
+### For this plugin to work correctly you must insert the following ConVars in your ```server.cfg```:
+- fof_sv_currentmode 2
+- mp_teamplay 1
+- fof_sv_maxteams 2

 ---
 # sm-fistful-of-zombies Paralhama version :D